near/NEPs/0001-access-keys.md

   /// only this receiver.
   pub receiver_id: AccountId,  // String

-  /// If not None, the access key would be restricted to call only the given method name. pub method_name: Option<String>,
+  /// If `Some`, the access key would be restricted to calling only the given method name.
+  /// `None` means it's restricted to calling the receiver_id contract, but any method name.
+  pub method_name: Option<String>,
 }